-- FY 2021 Update: All Applicants (CDFIs and Nonprofits) will be able to select whether they are applying using a Financing Entity Approach or an Affordable Housing Developer/Manager Approach. - This presentation focuses on Applicants with a Affordable Housing Developer/Manager Approach; a separate presentation is available for Applicants with a Financing Entity Approach.
+- All Applicants (CDFIs and Nonprofits) will be able to select whether they are applying using a financing Entity Approach or an affordable housing developer/manager Entity Approach. - The CDFI Fund has prepared two versions of this presentation, one that focuses on Applicants with a financing Entity Approach in Section 5, and one that focuses on Applicants with an affordable housing developers/managers Entity Approach in Section 5.